Registering your Aircraft in Singapore

 Transferring the Right to De-register your Aircraft

-Singapore is a Contracting State to the Cape Town Convention and Aircraft Protocol which establishes an international legal framework relating to the creation, priority, and enforcement of security and leasing interests in aircraft equipment.
+The Convention on International Interests in Mobile Equipment (Cape Town Convention) and Protocol to the Convention on International Interests in Mobile Equipment on Matters Specific to Aircraft Equipment (Aircraft Protocol) establish an international legal framework relating to the creation, priority, and enforcement of security and leasing interests in aircraft equipment.

-Under the laws, you (as the aircraft operator/owner) may file an Irrevocable De-registration and Export Request Authorisation (IDERA) to transfer the right to de-register the aircraft to an authorised party.
-The authorised party may then file a Certified Designee Confirmation Letter (CDCL) to transfer the right to de-register the aircraft to a certified designee.
+Under the laws, you (as the holder of a certificate of registration) may apply to CAAS to record an Irrevocable De-registration and Export Request Authorisation (IDERA) to transfer the right to de-register the aircraft to an authorised party.
+The authorised party may then apply to CAAS to record a Certified Designee Confirmation Letter (CDCL) to transfer the right to de-register the aircraft to a certified designee.

 Important to Know:

-- The submitted IDERA and CDCL must strictly follow the format – as prescribed in the Aircraft Protocol – in the forms CAAS(AW)135 and CAAS(AW)136 respectively.
+- The submitted IDERA and CDCL applications must follow the format in the forms respectively.

-- CAAS accepts and records IDERAs for Singapore registered aircraft only.
+- CAAS records IDERAs and CDCLs for Singapore registered aircraft only.

-For more details on the procedure of submitting IDERA and CDCL, please refer to latest revision of Advisory Circular AC1-5(1).
+For more details on the procedure of submitting an IDERA and CDCL, or cancelling a recorded IDERA and CDCL, please refer to the latest revision of Advisory Circular AC IIAE-1, or visit our FAQs.